buzdugan/weekend_box_office/README.md

 Go to **IAM & Admin > Service Accounts > Create service account**.
 Name the service account `weekend-box-office-user` and leave all the other fields with the default values.

+You will be using the same service account for all the steps in the project.

 Assign the following roles to the service account:
 * `Viewer`: to view most Google Cloud resources.
 * `Storage Admin`: to create and manage buckets.
 * `Storage Object Admin`: to create and manage objects in the buckets.
 * `BigQuery Admin`: to manage BigQuery resources and data.
+* `Composer Administrator`: to create, configure, and manage Cloud Composer environments.
+* `Composer Worker`: to allow execution of DAGs and tasks within a Cloud Composer environment.
+* `Environment and Storage Object Administrator`: to manage both Cloud Composer environments and the storage objects (like DAGs and plugins) used by them.
+* `Logs Writer`: to write logs to Cloud Logging from supported services.
+* `Service Account User`: to allow principals to act as or use a service account in API calls or other operations.

 Now you need to generate the service account credential file.
 On the `weekend-box-office-user`, click the 3 dots below **Actions**, **Manage keys > Add key > Create new key**, select JSON and create.
 The file gets automatically downloaded to your computer.
 Rename it to `google_credentials.json` and store it in `$HOME/.google/credentials/`.